YourMatt/dyspro-backup-manager/README.md

 1. From your home directory (or any other location), clone this repo.
 2. Move into `./dyspro-backup-manager`.
 3. Run `npm install -g`.
-The `dysprobackup` and `dysprobackupmanage` commands should now be accessible for command line or CronTab use. _If you plan on editing this code, you may want to use `npm link` so that changes to the source are reflected by any global use of the shell commands._
+The `dysprobackup` and `dysprobackupmanage` commands should now be accessible for command line use. _If you plan on editing this code, you may want to use `npm link` so that changes to the source are reflected by any global use of the shell commands._
 4. Move the `dysprobackup.conf.sample` file to `/etc/dysprobackup.conf`.
 5. Adjust the values within `/etc/dysprobackup.conf` to match your environment.